waymo-research/waymo-open-dataset/README.md

 [wdl_limited/camera_segmentation/](src/waymo_open_dataset/wdl_limited/camera_segmentation),
 [wdl_limited/sim_agents_metrics/](src/waymo_open_dataset/wdl_limited/sim_agents_metrics),
 respectively, for details.

-# Waymo Open Dataset

-We have released the Waymo Open Dataset publicly to aid the research community in making advancements in machine perception and autonomous driving technology.

-The Waymo Open Dataset is composed of two datasets - the Perception dataset with high resolution sensor data and labels for 2,030 scenes, and the Motion dataset with object trajectories and corresponding 3D maps for 103,354 scenes.

 ## March 2023 Update
 This major update includes supporting code to four challenges at waymo.com/open, and dataset updates to both the Perception and Motion Datasets.